-This document establishes a vision for the plan area and provides policy direction to guide future growth and development consistent with the Centers, Corridors, and Wedges Growth Framework.
+This document establishes a vision for the Plan Area and provides policy direction to guide future growth and development consistent with the Centers, Corridors, and Wedges Growth Framework.
 Once adopted, this plan will:

-- Update existing adopted plans for the area, including the 1993 Central District Plan; - Refine the boundaries for any portion of an Activity Center, Growth Corridor, and/ or Wedge included in the plan area; - Address key land use, transportation, community design, and development issues identified through the planning process; - Serve as the station area plan for a proposed transit station within the plan area; - Provide guidance for future land use and infrastructure decisions; and, - Function as the official streetscape plan.
+- Refine the boundaries for any portion of an Activity Center, Growth Corridor, and/or Wedge included in the Plan Area; - + Address key land use, transportation, community design, and development issues identified through the planning process; - → Serve as the station area plan for a proposed transit station within the Plan Area; - + Provide guidance for future land use and infrastructure decisions; and, - → Function as the official streetscape plan.